-Figure 2 reports the fraction of respondents whose choices violate expected utility theory without noise on our algorithmically generated, logical anomalies.
+We analyze the choices of all respondents that completed the surveys without failing any attention and comprehension checks.
+Figure 2 reports the fraction of respondents whose choices violate expected utility theory on our algorithmically generated logical anomalies.
 We organize the estimates by the category of logical anomaly, and we report 95% confidence intervals with standard errors clustered at the respondent level.
-Appendix Figure A1 and Appendix Table A1 report the same estimates, organized by the calibrated parameter values (δ , γ) that we considered.
 Table 7 provides summary statistics on the expected utility theory violation rates pooling across logical anomalies within the same category.
 The pooled expected utility theory violation rate is 11.4% (p-value < 0.001) on dominated consequence effect anomalies, 8.5% (p-value < 0.001) on reverse dominated consequence effect anomalies, and 12.7% (p-value < 0.001) on strict dominance effect anomalies.
 We therefore find strong evidence that the pooled respondents' choices are inconsistent with expected utility theory across our discovered categories of logical anomalies.